-- This document has been reworked, that is, most of it has been re-organised: - Sec 3 now refers to anything that deals with the proposal preparation, submission and what happens afterwards.
+- This document was reorganised before 2018-1: - Sec 3 now refers to anything that deals with the proposal preparation, submission and what happens afterwards.
 This includes the former Sec 11. - We have added some details on how SALT differs from other telescopes in Sec.
-2. - URL links for downloads and other useful information as well as all contact details have been collated into Secs 1.5 and 1.6. - A glossary, a list of acronyms and a list of SALT partners have been added to the appendix. - Some details and figures have been added to the instrument and telescope sections. - You may now request time for continuing a regular science program (SCI) by simply submitting a progress report.
-See Section 3.3.1 for details. - The active mirror alignment system installed in April 2016.
-SALT image quality (IQ) improved drastically at that time.
-However in 2017-1 the IQ deteriorated somewhat, affecting nights when seeing is better than 1.4".
-We expect to return to early 2017 quality shortly, however.
+2. - URL links for downloads and other useful information as well as all contact details have been collated into Secs 1.5 and 1.6. - A glossary, a list of acronyms and a list of SALT partners have been added to the appendix. - Some details and figures have been added to the instrument and telescope sections. - You may request time for continuing a regular science program (SCI) by simply submitting a progress report.
+See Section 3.3.1 for details. - The active mirror alignment system was installed in April 2016.
+SALT image quality (IQ) improved drastically at the time.
+However in 2017-1 the IQ deteriorated somewhat affecting nights when seeing was better than 1.4".
+The latest indications are that we have returned to early 2017 quality, however.
 See Section 3.6.2 for details and histograms.

 - The RSS Simulator has been updated.
-It is recommended that you use the latest version (4.4.1). - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
+It is recommended that you use the latest version (4.4.1). - The PIPT has been updated to version 5.
+While you may still use version 4.21, we recommend that you use the latest version, which contains full multi-semester support and improved sorting of blocks and targets. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.